 Serif fonts boast a classy, high-end, authoritative look.
 Think of Times New Roman, one of the most popular font choices around.
 Most newspapers use serif fonts, and they’re also popular in books, brochures, and fine print.

-In the above pairing, we’ve chosen Crimson Text in a semi-bold cut as the heading font, and Montserrat as the body copy font to keep things clean and simple.
+In the above pairing, we’ve chosen Crimson Text in semi-bold as the heading font, and Montserrat as the body copy font to keep things clean and simple.

 We’ve shown off the fonts in a brand guidelines book, where you can see visual hierarchy at play.